ikk23/reaction-diffusion/slim/slim_order_of_operations.md

     wt = blue)
 -   If gen \< drive release generation, print out just the generation and the population size
--   If gen >= drive release generation, print out the generation, population size, frequency of the drive allele, genotype frequency of d/d homozygotes, and genotype frequency of d/wt heterozygotes
+-   If gen >= drive release generation (“GEN::”), print out the generation, population size, frequency of the drive allele, genotype frequency of d/d homozygotes, and genotype frequency of d/wt heterozygotes
     -   if the drive allele has already been lost, end the simulation
 -   Evaluate the i1 interaction (which calculates distances used for local mating / density regulation)